-An expert on world religions, Emily is invited regularly to give lectures on spirituality and to foster interfaith dialogue in the United States and abroad.
-She has taught courses on Islam/Sufism, Christianity, Judaism, Buddhism, shamanism, and other religions at Columbia, Harvard, Brown, and the American University of Beirut.
+An expert on world religions and spiritual traditions, Emily is invited regularly to give lectures on spirituality and to foster interfaith dialogue in the United States and abroad.
+She has taught courses on Islam/Sufism, Christianity, Judaism, Buddhism, Shamanism, Taoism, and other religions and spiritual practices at Columbia, Harvard, Brown, and the American University of Beirut.

-For her research on Islam / Sufism and shamanism, she has been a Research Fellow in Islamic Law in the Abdallah S. Kamel Center for the Study of Islamic Law and Civilization at Yale Law School, an editor of SHARIASource at Harvard Law School, an American Center of Mongolian Studies Fellow, an American Institute of Indonesian Studies Fellow, a Fulbright-Hays Fellow, an Edward A. Hewett Policy Fellow, a Harvard Research Fellow, a Harvard Traveling Fellow, an American Councils Research Fellow, a Title VIII Research Scholar, and an IREX Fellow.
+For her research on Islam / Sufism / Buddhism / Hinduism / shamanism, she has been a Research Scholar in Law and an Islamic Law and Civilization Research Fellow at Yale Law School in the Abdallah S. Kamel Center for the Study of Islamic Law and Civilization, an editor of SHARIASource at Harvard Law School, an American Center of Mongolian Studies Fellow, an American Institute of Indonesian Studies Fellow, a Fulbright-Hays Fellow, an Edward A. Hewett Policy Fellow, a Harvard Research Fellow, a Harvard Traveling Fellow, an American Councils Research Fellow, a Title VIII Research Scholar, and an IREX Fellow.